 While many companies train their employees in NIMS level 100, Chesapeake takes extra precautions.
 Field employees are also trained in NIMS level 200 and to the operations level of Hazardous Waste Operations and Emergency Response.
 This additional training provides employees with a clear understanding of their responsibilities in an emergency, along with a consistent, Chesapeake-mandated procedure to follow.
 The training also facilitates more effective communications with emergency response personnel.

-In addition to these trainings, we develop and ready specialized teams of employees — Local Emergency Response Teams (LERT) — to safely and efficiently assume command and control of an incident.
-All of our operational areas have local LERT teams made up of highly trained EHSR, drilling, completions and production employees who are ready to respond in the event of an emergency.
-Chesapeake hosts LERT trainings at least twice a year, during which tabletop exercises are done to simulate actual events.
-In 2018, more than 320 attendees participated in 16 tabletop exercises to better prepare them should an incident occur.
+In addition to emergency response trainings, we develop and ready specialized teams of employees — Local Emergency Response Teams (LERT) — to safely and efficiently assume command and control of an incident.
+All of our operational areas have local LERT teams made up of highly trained HSER, security, geology, drilling, completions and production employees who are ready to respond in the event of an emergency.
+Chesapeake hosts unannounced LERT trainings at least twice a year, during which tabletop exercises are done to simulate actual events.
+In 2019, 248 attendees participated in 15 tabletop exercises to better prepare them should an incident occur.

 In addition to training our onsite personnel in incident response, we also partner with local fire and police departments to increase their capacity in the event of an emergency.
 Through our First Responder Outreach program, members of our Emergency Preparedness and Response group and Operations team interact regularly with local responders to understand department capabilities and establish partnerships before a potential incident.